vdubey0/RecipeAnalysis/README.md

 -   `rating` : rating given to the recipe by a user
 -   `id` : recipe ID

-A question that we explored throughout this project was *"What factors influence the amount of calories in a recipe (ratings, sweetness, ingredients, etc)"*
+A question that we explored throughout this project was *"What factors influence the amount of calories in a recipe (SUGAR, ratings, etc)?"*

 ---